ianquigley-sap/SAP-Fiori-Apps-with-GenAI/exercises/ex5/README.md

 ![image](ex5img18.png)

 Once this is done, we want to preview the app again to see the newly created columns in action.
-Switch to your **preview** tab in your browser and click **1.GO** (Start in German).
-This will reload the app and reveal the new columns Business and Destination. **(If you dont see the columns after pressing **GO** please try the next step)**
+Switch to your **preview** tab in your browser and reload the tab with STRG+R (Windows) or COMMAND+R (Mac).
+This will reload the app and reveal the new columns Business and Destination.

 ![image](ex5img19.png)